lindskogen/InstacodeSublime/README.md

 ## Compatibility

-Tested for compatibility in Sublime Text 3.
+This branch has compatibility with Sublime Text 2.